 The owl tilted her head to the side.
 “What on Earth do you mean?”

-“It’s just that, well, I don’t think I know of any mice who would like to be eaten.
+“It’s just that I don’t think I know of any mice who would like to be eaten.
 I know I certainly don’t want to be eaten, and I’m sure none of my family does either, so maybe you’ve got it wrong?”

 By now, the owl was beginning to think that it would explain a great deal if she was wrong about wanting to eat mice.
-“Well, what else is there?” she asked the mouse, searching for some ideas.
+“What else is there?” she asked the mouse, searching for some ideas.

 “Well, I know me and my family aren’t particularly fond of crickets.”

-The owl spent a few moments imagining hunting crickets, quickly concluding that the idea might actually be quite appealing.
+The owl spent a few moments imagining hunting crickets and concluded that the idea might actually be quite appealing.

 The owl flew back to her branch and considered in great depth what the mouse had told her.
 She listened with her keen senses for where the annoying cricket sounds were coming from and thought that she had nothing to lose by trying to hunt one.
 She sharpened her gaze, located a cricket and flew down out of her tree at a tremendous speed.
 By the time she’d made it to the bark where she’d spotted the cricket, it had already jumped away and was sitting in the long grass, appearing to mock the owl.